INFURA/go-ipfs-datadog-plugin/README.md

 This repository contains the following `go-ipfs` plugins:
 - Datadog tracing plugin configures the Datadog tracer to collect the traces and relay them to the agent. `go-ipfs` tracing instrumentation is partial at the moment but should improve over time.
-- Datadog continuous profiler pluging configure the Datadog profiler to capture CPU and memory usage over time.
+- Datadog continuous profiler plugin configure the Datadog profiler to capture CPU and memory usage over time.
 - Datadog logger plugin allows users to set log levels for each `go-ipfs` subsystem.
 - Datadog metrics plugin configure a datadog exporter for OpenCensus metrics.